EdwardHowell627/SQL_Data_Jobs_Analysis/README.md

 | 11           | 2023        | 64404  |
 | 12           | 2023        | 55797  |

 From the results, we can see that most of the dataset is from 2023, with a small portion from December 2022.
-We can also notice that there is a spike in postings around the New Year with 92266 postings and that the rest of the year remains mostly stable around 60000, with August as the only other notable exception with 75000 postings.
+We can also notice that there is a spike in postings in January with 92266 postings and that the rest of the year remains mostly stable around 60000, with August as the only other notable exception with 75000 postings.
+From this, it is likely that more companies are searching for new employees around the new years, however, this dataset doesn't have enough details about why the postings was made to determine if that is the true cause.

 I also wanted to check how many jobs are being offered from home versus locally, so I did another quick query grouping by the job_work_from_home (True/False) column.